neufeldtech/hacking-your-productivity/offline/zip/PITCHME/assets/md/PITCHME.md

 In order to take advantage of this new power, we need to add 2 more lines to our userscript header.
 The `@connect` directive in the header, specifically grants our userscript permission to make cross-domain http requests to the listed domain.

-The `@grant` directive, which grants us the use of the special GM_xmlhttpRequest API method, which we can use to make these cross-domain calls that bypass the restrictions of the same-origin-policy.
+The `@grant` directive, permits us access to the GM_xmlhttpRequest API method, which we can use to make these cross-domain calls that bypass the restrictions of the same-origin-policy.

 ---